microsoft/BotFramework-WebChat/README.md

 ## Integrate with React

 For full customizability, you can use React to recompose components of Web Chat.

+To install the preview build from NPM, run `npm install botframework-webchat@preview`.

 ```jsx
 import { createProvider } from 'react-redux';